twplatformlabs/psk-platform-global-env-values/README.md

 ### development

 There is a single, global_values.json file that contains all of the present global key/value settings.
 The pipeline parses this json and updates the respective values within 1password in vault=empc-lab, secret=platform-global-config.

+See the [notes](notes.md) for additional details for each global value.